 Circulation | Library Help and FAQ

-How long can I keep a Library book?
+How long can I keep library books/materials?

 The normal circulation period for most books is 28 days with one renewal.
 DVDs and CDs can be checked out for 7 days.
 If the circulation period differs for your materials, you will be notified at the time of check-out.
 Magazines and periodicals cannot be checked out.
 Visit our Circulation Policy page for more information.